Puʻuloa Energy

 The Project will provide local prevailing wage jobs in construction, other local Project-related jobs and apprenticeships, and ongoing operational employment, as well as maximize spending within local communities to support small and under-represented businesses.

-Ameresco is committed to identifying, through stakeholder input, impactful ways to benefit the local community with support to entities such as community organizations, social service providers, and non-profits focused on environment, natural hazard mitigation, quality of life enhancements, homelessness, Science Technology Engineering and Math (STEM) education, and youth recreation.
+Through input from residents and stakeholders, Ameresco is committed to identifying impactful ways to benefit the local community.
+Organizations and groups that focus on environmental protection, natural hazard mitigation, quality-of-life enhancements, homelessness, Science Technology Engineering and Math (STEM) education, and youth recreation align with Amerescoʻs priorities.
 The Project is committed to providing a package of $297,000 annual benefits ($3,000/MW) to the community through a local non-profit administrator throughout the life of the project.

 PROPOSED PROJECT TIMELINE